MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 `OpenCore`

 1. Temporary: `EFI\BOOT\BOOTx64.efi` via USB Drive (Installation Device)
-2. Permanent: `EFI\BOOT\BOOTx64.efi` via HDD/SSD/NVMe (MacOS Drive)
+2. Permanent: `EFI\BOOT\BOOTx64.efi` via HDD/SSD/NVMe (MacOS™ Drive)

-<p align="justify">While OpenCore is just a boot-loader, this type of boot-loader is included with their own firmware, along with additional quirks for booting the MacOS partition.
+<p align="justify">While OpenCore is just a boot-loader, this type of boot-loader is included with their own firmware, along with additional quirks for booting the MacOS™ partition.
 Furthermore, OpenCore has portable features that enable the chain-loader option to be used with other operating systems.</p>

 ![Artboard X](https://user-images.githubusercontent.com/72515939/166086925-5b6b1cae-d80e-4fcd-a18b-6d907f5d1b9a.png)